This article is about various precision issues in WebGL

 app is slow on mobile and you've ruled out other things you might

-even on a device that supports highp
+try using mediump even on a device that supports highp.
+In fact

 without all the stuff above you can just set your shader to use mediump